 No matter the place, western themed events are becoming more and more popular.
-From ranch weddings to Boots and Bling or Denim and Diamonds galas, western chic or Texas chic attire has made a name for itself in the party-planning world.
-The question is, what to wear when the invitation calls for something with a little western flair?
+From ranch weddings to Boots and Bling or Denim and Diamonds galas, western, cowboy, or Texas chic attire has made a name for itself in the party-planning world.
+The question is, what should you wear when the invitation calls for a little western flair?

 Western Chic for Her